 I moved around an enormous amount, but right in the center is one "ordinary picture" of a road disappearing into the distance.
 It is the only picture that attempts to depict space, every other picture is about a surface—road signs, the road itself, shrubs, Joshua trees, and garbage at the side of the road.
 The parallels with the Xerox machine struck me forcibly.
 I constructed my picture with pictures of surfaces and the "space" then is made in the mind, perhaps the only place it actually exists.

-- Moving Focus Prints from Tyler Graphics Ltd., Tate Gallery, London (Mar 26–May 11); catalogue.
+- Moving Focus Prints from Tyler Graphics Ltd., Tate Gallery, London, UK (Mar 26–May 11); catalogue.

 - Painting with Light: David Hockney, 45 min., directed by David Goldsmith.